GovAlta/adsp-monorepo/apps/tenant-management-api/README.md

 # Tenant Management API

 The tenant management api is an api for managing tenant information.
-It will serve as a wrapper for encapsulating keycloak credentials so they don't have to be exposed to the public
+It will serve as a wrapper for encapsulating keycloak credentials so they don't have to be exposed to the public.

 ### Running the service
 Start the service using: